-LIGHTWEIGHT & HIGH QUALITY MATERIALS: 100% Carbon Fiber, these hiking poles are lighter in weight than Aluminum
+LIGHTWEIGHT & HIGH QUALITY MATERIALS: 100% Carbon Fiber, These Hiking Poles Are Lighter In Weight Than Aluminum

 1. Hiker Hunger Trekking Poles

 I also liked the grip on these poles.
 I could hold them comfortably from any direction, or palm the top.
 These poles aren't shock absorbing, and I found them to be very sturdy when I needed them for balance or large step-ups.

-2. Ultralight Carbon Fiber Trekking Poles
+2. Foxelli Collapsible Trekking Poles

 Rather than being 100% carbon fiber, these poles are made with Aramid, but the difference doesn't have a huge impact on performance.

 This pair weighs in at less than one pound and has many features you would expect from a more expensive pole, such as rubber covers for the tungsten tips and flick-locks to adjust the height.
 They also come in a lightweight nylon bag, which is nice because it keeps them together.

-3. Tri-Fold Carbon Cork Trekking Poles
+3. Paria Outdoor Products Tri-Fold Carbon Cork Trekking Poles

 Rather than flip-locks or twist-locks, these poles have an internal elastic cord and fit together much like tent poles do.
 On the upside, these poles are less expensive than the Hiker Hungers and Walking Sticks.